awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

 1. To name your pipeline and select parameters for your pipeline, do the following:

-   1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.
+   1. Sign in to the AWS Management Console and open the CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.

    1. Choose **Getting started**\.
 Choose **Create pipeline**, and then enter a name for your pipeline\.

    1. In **Service role**, choose **New service role**\.
-This creates a service role for AWS CodePipeline to manage permissions to other AWS services\.
+This creates a service role for CodePipeline to manage permissions to other AWS services\.
 **Note**
-If you use an AWS CodePipeline service role that was created before October 16 2018, you need to add permissions for AWS Service Catalog\.
+If you use a CodePipeline service role that was created before October 16 2018, you need to add permissions for AWS Service Catalog\.
 Open the IAM console, find the role, and then add the following permissions to the role's policy\.
 For more information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.

       ```
        "Statement": [